 Again it is 'where available'.
 The National Recognition Information Centre for the UK (UK NARIC) provides a database where EEA applicants can look up which professional body they should contact.
 NARIC are also happy to help answer any queries on this if needed: email cpq@naric.org.uk The advice about letters of professional standing applies to all teachers from overseas, not just those from EEA countries.
 Where the information above is not available, KCSIE advises that 'schools or colleges should seek alternative methods of checking suitability and/or undertake a risk assessment that supports informed decision making on whether to proceed with the appointment'.
-Update to Schools - Spring 2021 Page 5 See paragraph 172 of KCSIE for full information.
 As regards what to write on the SCR, this is not regulated so schools have some latitude and discretion.
 For example, a column could be created for overseas teachers for 'letters of professional standing' or 'additional checks' and the notes column used to record details.